-This is the fifth and final post in our series on creating and analyzing Google AdWords ads.
-In the previous four installments we’ve covered:
+This is the final post in our series on creating and analyzing Google AdWords ads.
+In the previous installments we’ve covered:

 - Creating a Google AdWords Text Ad